-1. Individual Championships with no Postevent News Conference.
+- Individual Championships with no Postevent News Conference.
 Student-athletes are allowed a maximum 10-minute cooling-off period following an event before meeting with the media.
 If ready before 10 minutes, the student-athlete can participate in interviews sooner.
 However, student-athletes are not allowed to leave the competition area before conducting media interviews.
 Interviews will be conducted in the mixed zone or interview room.
 A student-athlete who is competing in more than one event on a given day may ask the media coordinator to delay the interview period until after the student-athlete's final event of the day.
 The only exception to this is if a record is set, and then the student-athlete should be made available to the media shortly after that event.
-If time prohibits this, the media coordinator should get a quote from the student-athlete and distribute it to the media.

-- 2. Individual Championships with a Formal News Conference.
+If time prohibits this, the media coordinator should get a quote from the student-athlete and distribute it to the media. - 2.
+Individual Championships with a Formal News Conference.
 Student-athletes are allowed a maximum of a 10-minute cooling-off period following an event before meeting with the media.
 If ready before 10 minutes, the student-athlete can participate in interviews sooner.
 In individual championships, typically only the winner(s) needs to report to the press conference.
 If media requests warrant having the runner-up participate in the news conference, that person should answer questions before the champion. - 3.
 Team Championships with a Formal News Conference.
-The winning team shall have a 10-minute cooling-off period before reporting to the interview room.
-The cooling-off period starts once the head coach and all of the student-athletes have reached the locker room area.
-The losing team will report to the interview room immediately following the completion of the losing team's press conference.
+The losing team shall have a 10-minute cooling-off period before reporting to the interview room.
+The cooling-off period starts once the head coach and all of the studentathletes have reached the locker room area.
+The winning team will report to the interview room immediately following the completion of the losing team's press conference.
+(NOTE: For some championships, the governing sport committee has determined that the winning or visiting team should go first to the press conferences, before the losing team.
+Please refer to championship manual for the sport.)